mifi/reactive-video/README.md

 ## Node API

 Reactive Video has two parts:
-- Code that runs in Node.js `@reactive-video/builder`.
-This is used directly by the CLI.
+- `@reactive-video/builder`: CLI and Node.js video builder API
-- Code that runs in the React world `reactive-video`.
+- `reactive-video`: Code that runs in the React world.
 This package can also be installed in a separate frontend where you want to reuse Reactive Video code to render a video.

 Data can be passed from Node.js to React via `userData`, which will become available in the `useVideo` hook.